 The Instructor Interface will provide an option for editing an existing course.

-The Instructor Interface will allow content files of various formats to be uploaded to new or existing courses.
+The Instructor Interface will allow content files of various formats (PowerPoint, video files, html content) to be uploaded to new or existing courses.

 The Instructor Interface will allow content to be created in a text editor.